History of rail transport in Portugal

 The history of rail transport in Portugal dates from 28 October 1856, when Portugal's first railway line was opened between Lisbon and Carregado: the Companhia dos Caminhos de Ferro Portugueses.

-The network was gradually expanded both south of the Tagus and to the north of the country, as well as in the metropolitan areas of Lisbon and Oporto and to Spain.
+The network was gradually expanded both south of the Tagus and to the north of the country, as well as in the metropolitan areas of Lisbon and Porto and to Spain.
 In 1887 the Douro railway line was completed; also in 1887 the Sud Express from Lisbon to France operated for the first time.

 In 1892 a law was passed creating the Board of Directors of the CF Estado (State Railways), but most railways remain in private ownership albeit with greater state regulation and requirement for co-operation.
 In 1910 the Portuguese monarchy was replaced by a republican constitution; there were also notable strikes by railway workers in 1910, 1911, 1912, 1914, 1918, 1919, 1920, 1922 and 1923.

 In 1926 the railway between Cascais and Lisbon was electrified at 1500 volts DC and the line's new Lisbon station at Cais do Sodre was completed in 1928.
 In 1927, the state-owned lines were leased to CP - thus bringing most railways in Portugal under a single management.
 In 1945, the Portuguese Government decided to end the system of separate company franchises; in 1951 the entire network was run by CP (with the exception of the Cascais line, which did not become fully part of CP until 1976).

 Between 1936 and 1939 the Sud Express service was suspended because of the Spanish Civil War.

 In 1943, the Sorefame company was established, becoming the principal supplier of Portuguese rolling stock until its closure in 2004.